An extended version of the Ordered Median Tree Location Problem including appendices and detailed computational results: Computational experiments

 A general overview of the \OMT computational experience brings some common observations for all criteria.
-A first significant evidence is that, as a consequence of Property \ref{prop2}, values for \gapbUR are equal for every $(|V|,p)$ pair.
-Reported values of \gapbUL, \gapUbL and \gapUL are smaller for $F1^{(\cdot)}_{u}$ formulations, concluding that $F1^{(\cdot)}_{x^{\ell}}$ formulations are clearly outperformed in these terms.
-Moreover, $F1^{(\cdot)}_{u}$ formulations are able to certify optimality for most of the instances.
+The reader may note that instance sizes have been chosen in such a way that many of the instances cannot be solved to optimality within the time limit established (3600 seconds).
+This is specially remarkable for the $k$-centrum and $k$-trimmed mean criteria that are those that reflect the computational complexity of the sorting problem.
+For that reason we believe cpu time is pointless in this particular study while the reported gaps provide a nicer information of the behavior of each formulation for each criterion and $(|V|,p)$.
+In spite of that, we report them for the interested reader.
+A first evidence is that given a fixed tree polytope description, as a consequence of Property \ref{prop2}, values for \gapbUR are equal for every $(|V|,p)$ pair among the two sorting descriptions.
+This can be observed in the tables of results, where for $F1^{mtz}_{x^{\ell}}$ and $F1^{mtz}_{u}$ the values of \gapbUR coincide.
+However, this does not imply that for a fixed sorting description values for \gapbUR should match, e.g., values for $F1^{km}_{u}$ do not coincide with $F1^{mtz}_{u}$ or other tree description.
+Reported values of \gapbUL, \gapUbL and \gapUL are smaller for $F1^{(\cdot)}_{u}$ formulations, concluding that $F1^{(\cdot)}_{x^{\ell}}$ formulations are outperformed in these terms.
+Moreover, $F1^{(\cdot)}_{u}$ formulations are able to certify optimality for most of the instances (median and $k$-trimmed mean criteria) and more often than $F1^{(\cdot)}_{x^{\ell}}$ formulations.
 Concerning \gapUL values, instances with lower $p$ are rather more difficult to solve in general terms than those with bigger $p$ values.
 Besides, $nod$ parameter is influenced by how well the problem is described (formulation used, number of fixed variables) and the number of variables and constraints introduced.
 Starting from the smaller size instances, formulations tend to increase $nod$ values as long as they increase their size.
 However, at some point $nod$ values start decreasing when variables and constraints considerably increase and computations at each node are more time-consuming.
-To sum up, for $F1^{(\cdot)}_{u}$ formulations, $km$ reports better results than $mtz$ until a certain instance size, which depends on the criteria, and afterwards $mtz$ starts attaining better results due to the size increment of the $km$ formulation.
-Therefore, we conclude that $F1_{u}^{mtz}$ is, in general, the formulation providing better results.
+In general, the results differences between the $F1^{(\cdot)}_{(\mS)}$ formulations are small within the given sorting description and highly depend on the criterion.